vacp2p/rfc-index/vac/32/rln-v1.md

 ##### Generating proof

 For proof generation,
-the user needs to submit the following fields to the circuit:
+the user MUST submit the following fields to the circuit:

 ```js